Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Error-mitigated Hamiltonian simulation with the space-time noise inversion method

 where we used $q^{2}/L \le \gamma q$ from $q \le \gamma L$.
 Because $x e^{-4x}\le 1/(4e)$ for all $x \ge 0$, the noise-characterization cost is exponentially smaller than the simulation cost whenever $qd \gg 1$.
 Even in the worst case, $M_{q_{\rm ST}}/\mathcal{R}=O(1)$.

-\keicomment{ SNI avoids the divergence of the sampling cost for a small error rate observed in GST by characterizing only the aggregate error probability $q_{\rm ST}$ per segment rather than the full per-gate noise model, resulting in a characterization cost that is smaller or comparable to the Hamiltonian simulation cost.
-Note that the same analysis applies to the randomized LCU algorithm by replacing $dL$ with $r$ and noting that $N_g \simeq r$ (see~\cref{eq:bias_rlcu_bound}).
+SNI avoids the divergence of the sampling cost for a small error rate observed in GST by characterizing only the aggregate error probability $q_{\rm ST}$ per segment rather than the full per-gate noise model, resulting in a characterization cost that is smaller or comparable to the Hamiltonian simulation cost.
+Note that the same analysis applies to the RLCU algorithm by replacing $dL$ with $N_g \simeq 2r$ (see the discussion preceding \cref{eq:Mg_rlcu}).
 Specifically, the characterization and simulation costs become $M_{q_{\rm ST}} = O(\epsilon^{-2}\Gamma_{\rm RLCU}^2 (r \gamma)^2)$ and $M = O(\epsilon^{-2}\Gamma_{\rm RLCU}^2 \exp(8r\gamma))$, respectively.
 With $\mathcal{R} = rM$, the ratio satisfies $M_{q_{\rm ST}}/\mathcal{R} = O(1)$ by the same argument as in the Trotter case.
-Because the segmented SNI overhead retains the same functional form $\exp(O(\gamma N_g))$ regardless of the underlying algorithm, SNI can be used to efficiently characterize the noise model for a wide range of Hamiltonian simulation algorithms. }
+Because the segmented SNI overhead retains the same functional form $\exp(O(\gamma N_g))$ regardless of the underlying algorithm, SNI can be used to efficiently characterize the noise model for Hamiltonian simulation algorithms that share this repeated layer structure.